changeworld/azure-docs.ja-jp/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Azure Batch PowerShell の使用 | Microsoft Azure" description="Azure Batch サービスの管理に使用できる Azure PowerShell のコマンドレットについて簡単に説明します。" services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"